-This tutorial will introduce you to Rescale's platform using a basic airfoil DoE in OpenFOAM.
+This tutorial will introduce you to Rescale's platform using a basic airfoil design of experiments (DOE) in OpenFOAM.

 Please contact us if you're having trouble.

 The analysis here calculates the best lift to drag ratio for an airfoil across a range of airspeeds and angles of attack.
 In the process, this tutorial will demonstrate some of the post-processing capabilities of Rescale, and show you how to run a parallel process.

 Duration: Approximately 20 minutes for the tutorial and less than 25 minutes for computation.
 Alternatively, you can also click the Get Job Results link above, and review the full setup and results for the DOE analysis with OpenFOAM instantly.